H3AR7B3A7/SecondBrain/Code/Frameworks/Spring/Spring GraphQL.md

 # GraphQL
 *[GraphQL](https://graphql.org/) offers greater flexibility in the response returned than REST.*

-- Allows client to specify the exact data needed
+- Allows client to specify the exact data needed from a [[Spring]] rest service
 - Aggregation of data from multiple sources
 - No longer required to call multiple APIs for needed data
 - GraphQL offers maximum efficiency and flexibility